 Stacey’s voice was very calm & soothing.
 Her vibe & general presence was really nice, which helped because she came over several times to make tiny corrections & reposition my body.
 Btw, I like taking yoga, but I don’t take it often enough.
 So when I do take yoga classes, it always takes me a while to remember how to get into that stance or move my arms into a certain position.
 My favorite pose of the whole entire class was the pigeon pose.
 It really opened up my hips & legs.
 After the class, I had mentioned to Stacey that my sciatica flares up on occasion & that I was going to practice that stretch on a regular basis to help prevent the sciatica from coming back.

 Here’s me doing one of my signature moves!
 Just kidding…it’s Stacey looking fab out on the sand.

 I cannot say enough about Sandbox Fitness!
 This place is SO cool, I love their classes & best of all, it is in the Valley!!
 I could easily see this type of studio in West Hollywood or Santa Monica.
 The fact that it is in Sherman Oaks is awesome for me because I don’t have to take the dreaded 405 freeway to get there!
 However if there was one fitness studio that is worth the drive, it is definitely Sandbox Fitness!

 Tell me, out of all the classes that I described in this review, which one would you like to take?

 Disclosure: No monetary compensation was received for this post.
-I attended Anime Expo as a member of the media.
-I was under no obligation to write about my experience, but I wanted to share it with my readers.
+I attended complimentary classes which helped facilitate this review.
 All images are mine unless otherwise noted.
-My opinions (as always) are 100% my own.
+As always, my opinions are 100% my own.